-You can find the following external resource files in the assets folder.
+>>HEREYou can find the following external resource files in the assets folder.
 The fonts folder that contains the default system fonts, two texture images, and two corresponding normal maps for the texture images: minion_sprite.png and bg.png, and the corresponding normal maps: minion_sprite_normal.png and bg_normal.png.
 As in previous projects, the objects are sprite elements of minion_sprite.png, and the background is represented by bg.png.